UWCCDL/QEEG/README.md

 10. Coherence is calculated for every channel pairing following the same cleaning procedures for each time series in the pairing (see steps 1-5).
 Coherence is also calculated between and within each electrode region by averaging the coherence for channel pairings within or between regions in each frequency band.

 ###`analyze.folder`

+Able to perform the `analyze.logfile` function across many files at once.

+1. Collect all raw EEG .txt files into one folder (directory).
+Ensure consistent file naming: `<subject>_<session>.txt`.
+Everything to the left of the first underscore will be considered the `subject` number.

+2. Set the working directory to that folder.

+3. Run `analyze.folder`, passing the following arguments:
+`session`: everything to the right of the underscore
+Optional:
+`sampling` default to 128 Hz
+`window` defaults to 2 (sec)
+`band_method` defaults to “FBFW”
+`coherence.plots` defaults to FALSE `min_samples_for_inclusion` defaults to 75

+The function performs the following actions:

+1. Checks for folders named Summary Files, Spectra Files, Coherence Files, PDF Spectra, Excluded Data, Analyzed, and creates them if they are not in the directory.

+2. Loops through each .txt files in the directory with the correct format `<subject>_<session>.txt` and passes it to the `analyze.logfile` function

+3. Concatenates the output to respective summary, spectra, coherence, and excluded channels data frames

+4. [see Data Output] Moves the `_summary` file into the Summary Files folder, the `_spectra` file into the Spectra Files folder, the `_coherence` file into the Coherence Files folder, the `_excludedchannels` file into the Excluded Data folder, all the PDF plots of the spectrograms or the coherence plots (if coherence.plots = TRUE) into the PDF Spectra folder, and moves the analyzed subject’s data into the Analyzed folder

+5. Once the loop is completed, it outputs .csv files that have the concatenated results for all analyzed subjects.

 ###`datacheck`